JurisProject/juris-publications/Sections/14 - Looking Forward.md

 #### Content Moderation

-> "Sometimes there are disputes between people... sometimes we have to adjudicate those disputes… what I’d like to get to is an independent appeal... almost like a Supreme Court or appeals board."
+> "Sometimes there are disputes between people... sometimes we have to adjudicate those disputes... what I’d like to get to is an independent appeal... almost like a Supreme Court or appeals board."
 > - Mark Zuckerberg

 As of this writing, Facebook continues to be embroiled in a new phase of social media network scale: public scrutiny.
 This is the result of reaching a scale at which unique problems are emerging.
-As Zuckerberg himself likes to point out, they are very much problems more akin to those of governments, than software platforms.

-There have been hearings, and headlines, and podcast appearance.
-In a number of these appearances Facebook Founder and CEO, Mark Zuckerberg has mention the above, the need for "a Supreme Court or appeals board."
+There have been hearings, and headlines, and podcast appearances.
+In a number of these appearances Zuckerberg has mention the above, the need for "a Supreme Court or appeals board."
 And he doesn't want it to be part of Facebook.
 If only for liability purposes, Facebook needs this system to be independent.
+As Zuckerberg himself likes to point out, they are very much problems more akin to those of governments, than software platforms.

 When it comes to content moderation, these disputes, and conflicts are of a difficult nature, but one that Juris will have a platform apt to handle.
 In the United States law around the First Amendment and "indecent speech" frequently boils down to notions of "community standards."
-Making decisions based on these standards, and at the "community" level sure sounds like a job for the SNAP protocol (maybe with a geo-fence filter.)
+Making decisions based on these standards, and at the "community" level sure sounds like a job for a SNAP-like protocol (maybe with a geo-fence filter.)